eonk/dar_book/docs/02-causality.md

 For this kind of operations we use the `filter()` function.
 Like all single verbs in dplyr, the first argument is the tibble (or data frame).
 The second and subsequent arguments refer to variables within that data frame, selecting rows where the expression is TRUE.

-Ok, so if we look at the dataset we can see that there is a variable called "crimbox" that identifies applications that require information about criminal antecedents and there is a variable called "pre" that identifies whether the application was sent before the legislation was introduced.
-In this dataset the value 1 is being used to denote positive responses.
-So, if we want to create the 2017 dataset we would start by selecting only data where the value in these two variables equals 1 as shown below.
+Ok, let's filter out some information we are interested in from `bandbox`.
+If we look at the dataset we can see that there is a variable called "crimbox" that identifies 'applications that require information about criminal antecedents' and there is a variable called "pre" that identifies 'whether the application was sent before the legislation was introduced'.
+In this dataset, the value 1 is being used to denote positive responses.
+Therefore, if we want to create the 2017 dataset, we would start by selecting only data where the value in these two variables equals 1 as shown below.

 ```r